Vehicles No Longer in DMV Records

 In some cases, you may also need to submit the following:

-If you do not plan to operate the vehicle, but wish to obtain a Certificate of Title issued in your name, you may apply for a “Title Only” by completing a REG 256 form and a REG 102 form.
+If you do not plan to operate the vehicle, but wish to obtain a Certificate of Title issued in your name, you may apply for a “Title Only” by completing a REG 256 (PDF) form and a REG 102 (PDF) form.

 Do I need to pay any fees?